-Medicaid is a particularly important program in Puerto Rico, where the population suffers from the highest rates of chronic disease, including diabetes and cardiovascular disease, in America.
-Despite their great need for Medicaid, the American citizens of Puerto Rico receive the lowest per-capita federal Medicaid funding in the country.
-What's more, the Medicaid is funded differently in Puerto Rico than in states.
+Medicaid is a particularly important program in Puerto Rico because the population suffers from some of the highest rates of poverty and chronic disease, including diabetes and cardiovascular disease, in America.
+Despite their great need for Medicaid, the American citizens of Puerto Rico receive the lowest per-capita federal Medicaid funding in the nation.
+Medicaid is also funded differently in Puerto Rico than in the states, at the expense of the Americans on the island.
 In Puerto Rico, Congress funds Medicaid with capped, short-term funds—frequently jeopardizing the island's federal Medicaid funding.

-The Medicaid funding and federal matching rate established by Congress in 2018 is set to expire in fall 2019.
-MMAPA calls on Congress to identify a long-term, bipartisan solution to address this impending Medicaid Cliff.
+MMAPA is calling on Congress to identify a long-term, permanent, bipartisan solution to address this impending Medicaid cliff.
 If the federal government continues to underfund Medicaid in Puerto Rico, the island will face an increasing risk of a humanitarian crisis.

-Medicaid and the Children's Health Insurance Program (CHIP) cover 1.67 million Americans in Puerto Rico—approximately 50 percent of the island's population.
-And yet, in 2016, federal Medicaid per capita spending in Puerto Rico was just:
+Medicaid and the Children's Health Insurance Program (CHIP) cover 1.52 million Americans in Puerto Rico—approximately 50% of the island's population.
+And yet, in FY2020, federal Medicaid per capita spending in Puerto Rico was just:

 - 32% of the mainland average